StafLoker/ddns-porkbun-script/README.md

    ```

 3. **Configure your domain and subdomains:**
-   Update the `data.json` file to include your domain and subdomains.
+   Create the `data.json` file to include your domain and subdomains.
 Example format:
    ```json
    {
        "domain": "example.com",